About Jacquie Walters

 Jacquie Walters recorded her first song 'Bob Dylan's Dream' when she was six years old.
 Singing Dylan and Joan Baez songs with her parents from an early age was her introduction to singer-songwriters.

 In the early 1990s Jacquie teamed up with local musicians Ariana Tikao and Leigh Taiwhati to form the group 'Pounamu'.
-They recorded 'Koha' before Leigh left and then Jacquie and Ariana went on to record 'Uha" and "Mihi'.
+They recorded 'Koha' before Leigh left the group.
+Jacquie and Ariana went on to record 'Uha" and "Mihi'.
 They made regular appearances on television and were selected to represent the South Island on a musical series recorded at TVNZ in Auckland.

 In 1996 the duo were chosen by The Body Shop as their representatives to deliver its petition against nuclear testing to the French Presidential Palace.
 During this trip they performed on the BBC World Service and in London, Paris, Strasbourg and Sydney.